‘Nothing Left in the Bucket': Wildfire Resources Run Thin

 “I’ve been at this 23 years, and by far this is the worst I’ve seen,” Silvera said before bunking down at a motel for 24 hours.
 After working in Santa Cruz County, his next assignment was to head north to attack wildfires near the Oregon border.

-His exhaustion reflects the situation up and down the West Coast fire lines: This year's blazes have taxed the human, mechanical and financial resources of the nation’s wildfire fighting forces to an extraordinary degree.
+His exhaustion reflects the situation on the West Coast fire lines: This year's blazes have taxed the human, mechanical and financial resources of the nation’s wildfire-fighting forces to an extraordinary degree.
 And half of the fire season is yet to come.
 Heat, drought and a strategic decision to attack the flames early combined with the coronavirus to put a historically heavy burden on fire teams.

-“There’s never enough resources," said Silvera, one of nearly 17,000 firefighters in California.
-"Typically with Cal Fire we’re able to attack — air tankers, choppers, dozers.
+“There’s never enough resources," said Silvera, one of nearly 17,000 firefighters battling the California blazes.
+"Typically with Cal Fire, we’re able to attack — air tankers, choppers, dozers.
 We’re good at doing that.
 But these conditions in the field, the drought, the wind, this stuff is just taking off.
 We can’t contain one before another erupts.”

 Washington State Forester George Geissler says there are hundreds of unfulfilled requests for help throughout the West.
 Agencies are constantly seeking firefighters, aircraft, engines and support personnel.